SiuZheng/Flower102/README.md

 # Flower Classification App

-This is a Streamlit-based web application that classifies flowers from uploaded images using a Deep Learning model.
+This is a Streamlit-based web application that classifies flowers from uploaded images using ResNet50 model.

 ## Features